Osby: Climate

 Osby has an oceanic climate that retains a four-season characteristic.
 It has resemblances of moderate continental, with summers sometimes being very warm and winter lows dropping below freezing with regularity for a few months.
 Its southerly inland position has rendered it to be one of the few locations in the country that has reached 30 C in May.
-In spite of this summer averages are not exceptional when compared with adjacent coastal areas.
+In spite of this summer averages are rather cool when compared with adjacent coastal areas.